When is the Best Time for the Annapurna Base Camp Trek?

 How long does it take to complete the Annapurna Base Camp trek?

-The Annapurna Base Camp trek typically takes 7-10 days to complete at a moderate pace.
-It’s approximately 40-50 miles total out and back from the starting point of Nayapul.
+• The Annapurna Base Camp trek typically takes 7-10 days to complete at a moderate pace.
+It’s approximately 40-50 miles out and back from Nayapul.

 What permits and paperwork do I need for the Annapurna Base Camp trek?